Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

 \subsection{Computational efficiency}

-This section displays the computational efficiency of our method and other image registration approaches based on the SEN 1-2 dataset, as shown in Table \ref{tab:MEFL} and \ref{tab:efficiency} .
+This section displays the computational efficiency of our method and other image registration approaches based on the SEN 1-2 dataset, as shown in Table \ref{tab:efficiency}.

-Compared with other deep learning-based methods, our proposed method achieves the best performance and lowest time cost.
+In terms of computational speed, our proposed method achieves the best performance and lower time cost.
 The average registration time on a pair of images of our method is 123 ms and achieves a CMR(3) of 89.20\%.
-DDFN relies on shallow features for registration, and its registration accuracy needs to be further improved, especially when the images have few salient features.
-FFT U-Net and MARU-Net employ the U-Net framework and leverage the frequency domain for similarity computation, increasing the registration time cost.
-Although NCC is faster than the more advanced methods, it exhibits the worst performance.
-This is because NCC directly computes the similarity metric based on the input images, where the cross-modal images display significant differences.

-In addition, in Table \ref{tab:MEFL}, we compare the efficiency of cross-modal image registration based on different frameworks.
-It can be seen that the CNN-based registration framework has faster inference times than the Transformer-based framework but lower registration performances.
-For example, the average registration time of UNet+MEFL is 31 ms and its corresponding registration accuracy of CMR(2) is 44.52\%, while the average registration time of TransUNet+MEFL is 197 ms and its registration accuracy of CMR(2) is 45.93\%.
-Compared with the Transformer-based framework, our proposed RegistrationMamba has a faster registration speed (123ms for each pair of images) and better registration performance (CMR(2) is 48.11\%).
-The high computational efficiency and performance of our RegistrationMamba mainly benefit from the following aspects.
-Firstly, it takes advantage of the parallel optimization capabilities of the Mamba framework, improving efficiency.
-Secondly, we adopt the GPU to accelerate similarity calculations by using the template image as convolution kernels and convolution with the reference image.
-Moreover, our approach effectively captures global and local features, achieving high accuracy while achieving rapid inference speeds.
+Specifically, NCC \cite{NCC} is the fastest (57 ms) as it directly computes pixel-level similarity without feature extraction.
+However, due to the significant radiometric differences in cross-modal images, NCC yields the worst registration accuracy (CMR(3) of 5.00\%).
+Among deep learning-based methods, Siamese CNN \cite{dilated_convolutional} consumes considerable time (629 ms) due to its heavy feature extraction process.
+FFT U-Net \cite{FFTUnet} and MARU-Net \cite{MARU-Net} utilize the U-Net framework with frequency domain computations, resulting in inference speeds of 437 ms and 396 ms, respectively.
+It is worth noting that F3Net \cite{F3Net} achieves remarkable efficiency (71 ms) and the second-best accuracy (87.24\%) by employing a lightweight feature extraction backbone.
+Although our method (123 ms) is slightly slower than F3Net and NCC, it achieves the highest registration accuracy with a CMR(3) of 89.20\%.
+This demonstrates that our ME-SSM offers the optimal trade-off between registration accuracy and computational efficiency.
+The high computational efficiency and performance of our ME-SSM mainly benefit from two aspects.
+Firstly, it takes advantage of the parallel optimization capabilities of the Mamba framework.
+Second, we adopt the GPU to accelerate similarity calculations by using the template image as convolution kernels and convolution with the reference image.
+Moreover, our approach effectively captures global and local features, preserving high accuracy while achieving rapid inference speeds.